Create your AI that knows when to say "I don't know." Try it on your data →

 Response Generation

-Finally, the system generates a response to the user query by leveraging both the contextual understanding of the query and the information contained in the retrieved documents.
+Finally, the system generates a response from the query context and the retrieved documents, a defining step in RAG in generative AI.
 This response aims to provide relevant and accurate information that addresses the user’s needs.

-RAG combines the strengths of both retrieval-based and generative AI models to deliver more informative and contextually relevant responses to user queries.
+RAG combines the strengths of both retrieval-based and generative AI models to deliver more informative and contextually relevant responses to user queries, a point that sits at the center of any RAG overview.

 Advantages of RAG